-The great thing about Washington D.C. is that most of its attractions are located inside the National Mall, a spacious park downtown.
-Everything you need to visit is within walking distance: from Lincoln Memorial, to Washington Monument, to US Capitol and the White House (which you can tour, by the way).
+The great thing about the US capital is that most of its attractions are located inside the National Mall, a spacious park downtown.
+All the best things to do in Washington, D.C. are within walking distance: from the Lincoln Memorial to the Washington Monument to the US Capitol and the White House (which you can tour, by the way).
 And if you are traveling in spring, the National Mall is also the place where you can see cherry blossoms in Washington D.C.

 The downside is that your dining options are limited to the restaurants in the area.
 If you have just a few days in the city, like I did, you can’t afford to go to remote neighborhoods for lunch or dinner.